hmchen47/DataScience/RefCards/NN-Belief.md

   + architecture: (see diagram)
     + a neural network w/ two different sets of weights
     + a generative model
-      + generative weights: weight defining the probability distribution over data vectors
-      + recognition weights: using the weights to get factorial distribution in each hidden layer
   + Wake phase
     + use recognition weights to perform a bottom-up pass
     + train the generative weights to reconstruct activities in each layer from the layer above